Melyns/geofind/README.md

 # GeoFind
 GeoFind is a simple command-line tool that fetches geolocation information from an IP address or URL.
-It uses the ipinfo.io to provide location info such as city, region, country, and hostname associated with the given IP address or a URL.
+It uses ipinfo.io to provide location info such as city, region, country, and hostname associated with the given IP address or a URL.

 ## Prerequisites
 - libcurl (Curl library)